 If your company hasn’t jumped on the Teams hype, then there is other software out there that performs the task list function.
 Starting with the simplest form: Excel and word.
 They can be saved in a shared folder, and individuals can update progress.
-This does of course, rely on the fact you can access these folders from home.
+This does, of course, rely on the fact you can access these folders from home.
 You could even use Gmail, or Outlook which both have task list features.
-These both however, are more suitable for personal tasks, rather than teams.
+These both, however, are more suitable for personal tasks, rather than teams.

-When it comes to software specifically set up for easy update across teams, there’s several available, including remember the milk, notion, and todoist.
+When it comes to software specifically set up for easy update across teams, there’s several available, including remembering the milk, notion, and todoist.
 Using software means that the to-do list is available at any internet connecting device, and can be easily updated.
 However, with so many options available, it is important that you pick a system that works for the whole team.
 Like we said, not one size fits all – and you have to be conscious of that.

 Task list app

 Often, the software mentioned above, as a standard feature will include an app for tracking tasks.
 With the majority of the population owning smartphones, and the increase in working from remote locations, there is an unprecedented need for a to-do list to be available at all times, and from anywhere.

 As with the tasks you add to your task lists, there will be a number of factors that will play a role in the app that works for you.
 Some deciding factors may be as simple as device compatibility, whilst others may attract due to their accountability (see who is doing what and when), or their ability to delegate tasks.
 Whatever your priorities are and what you aim to achieve, there will be an app that works best for you.
 We’ve even taken the time to collate them all for you the best to do list apps – so take your pick!

 Although a task list is no superpower when it comes to resisting the urge to answer your emails whilst doing another task – they are a great way to structure your time effectively and productively.
 Using the right method and software can have a huge impact – and so it’s important to find the right one.

 To find out more about Checkify’s to-do list app and task management.